What is a rail bus?

 are substantially upgrading Auckland's rail network over the next

-couple of years.
-They often take advantage of long weekends or the
+They often take advantage of long weekends or the quieter

-quieter holiday period over Christmas and New Year when fewer
+holiday period over Christmas and New Year when fewer people use

-Look out for posters on trains and at stations that advise of
+Please look out for posters on trains and at stations that

-railbus replacements.
-These go up a couple of weeks in advance.
+advise of railbus replacements.
+These will be in effect a couple of

 You can also check the travel service disruptions